neskalinux/repo/README.md

-# Repo for Neska Linux
+# Repo for Neska Linux or GKiss linux branch oriented to xorg and glibc